Embracing Deep Productivity

 Most people like the idea of being curious.
 L+D’s “be more curious than certain” stickers were hot items at conferences, with people eager to put them on their water bottles and laptops – so popular, in fact, that we quickly ran out.

-The behaviors associated with curiosity are often seen as the opposite of productivity; curiosity is a “go slow to go fast” stance for approaching our work.
-Embodying curiosity thoughtfully challenges us to distinguish the key moments that require leaders to act quickly and the intervening stretches when we can toggle between “being productive” and paying attention.
+The behaviors associated with curiosity often delay our ability to check the box; it is a “go slow to go fast” stance for approaching our work.
+Certainly, there are moments that call for decisive action.
+Embodying curiosity thoughtfully challenges leaders to distinguish the key moments that require them to act quickly and the intervening stretches when their teams can pay more attention — and reap the long-term benefit of more intentional decisions.

 Maybe we should reframe what “productivity” looks like.
-In contrast to thin productivity, deep productivity” could mean:
+In contrast to the surface-level, dominant model of productivity, a deeper conception of productivity would include:

 • Listening for story